-- Trigger: Very limited off-street visitor parking availability during the peak season within all public time-limited off-street lot(s), measured using the following metrics: - \geq 85% occupancy for 3 or more hours per day, AND - \geq 70% occupancy for 5 or more hours per day - Action: Add 4-hour time limit signs to one or more additional public lots (May 15 September 15 only).
+- Trigger: Very limited off-street visitor parking availability during the peak season within all public time-limited off-street lot(s), measured using the following metrics: - ≥ 85% occupancy for 3 or more hours per day, AND - \geq 70% occupancy for 5 or more hours per day - Action: Add 3-hour time limit signs to one or more additional public lots (May 15 September 15 only).
 Add additional "Free Visitor Parking" signs to direct visitors to these additional parking options. - Reasoning: Deloney Lot, Miller Park Lot, and the Center for the Arts lot were observed to fill to capacity before noon during the peak season in 2018, a trend likely associated with employee parking.
 While Home Ranch should be targeted first for increasing the supply of short-term visitor parking, these additional lots are all a short walk from Town Square and should be considered the 2nd tier options for expanding the visitor parking supply using existing resources.
-It should be assumed that any conversion from all-day to time-limited parking in the existing offstreet supply will need to be offset with identified available all-day parking within approximately 1⁄2 mile of Town Square (for displaced employees). - Intended Outcomes: Increase in the number of vehicles served per day within each converted lot, reduction in occupancies during the day (making it easier for visitors to find parking within the lot), and potentially a decrease in traffic circulating in Downtown in search of parking.
+It should be assumed that any conversion from all-day to time-limited parking in the existing offstreet supply will need to be offset with identified available all-day parking within approximately 1⁄2 mile of Town Square (for displaced employees). - Intended Outcomes: Increase in the number of vehicles served per day within each converted lot, reduction in occupancies during the day (making it easier for visitors to find parking within the lot), and potentially a decrease in traffic circulating in Downtown in search of parking. - Implementation: - Cost: Low Primarily signage and some additional enforcement. - Staff Impact: Low Primarily impacts staff time of the new parking manager and support staff. - Overall Impact: Increase in the number of vehicles served per day within each converted lot, reduction in occupancies during the day (making it easier for visitors to find parking within the lot), and potentially a decrease in traffic circulating in Downtown in search of parking. - Priority: High once triggers have been met.